Still EPL advantage Man City after 2-2 draw with Liverpool

 MANCHESTER, England (AP) — Such intensity, such fine margins but nothing decided.
 The destination of the Premier League title does, though, remain in Manchester City’s hands.

-A point still separates City from Liverpool at the top of the standings after the meeting of England’s best two teams ended 2-2 for the second time this season on Sunday.

-As for so much of the season, Liverpool was in recovery mode.
-The equalizer scored by Sadio Mane 47 seconds into the second half on his 30th birthday recovered the point that prevented City surging ahead, and kept the title race very much alive.
+But Liverpool twice coming from behind — Sadio Mané’s equalizer 47 seconds into the second half sealed the point — does more than keep the title race very much alive.
+It reassured captain Jordan Henderson that Liverpool has the character and resilience to seize every moment in the remaining seven games.

+“You’ve got to be prepared to suffer at times and stay on the front foot,” Henderson said.
+“It worked at times and we got our goals from that, but at other times we could have defended better.”

-The ferocity of the first half showed why reigning champions City were 14 points ahead in January but also why the 2020 title winners are still in contention.
+The ferocity of the first half showed why City was 14 points ahead in January but also why the 2020 title winners are still in contention.

-For all the moments of high quality there were also slip-ups that could have been so consequential.
+For all the moments of high quality there were also slip-ups and unfortunate moments that could have been more consequential.

+Liverpool conceded the opener in the fifth minute after being caught when a free kick was taken quickly and Bernardo Silva then set up Kevin De Bruyne, with the resulting shot shifting direction via a deflection off Liverpool defender Joel Matip.

+“You can describe it a little bit like a boxing fight,” Liverpool manager Jürgen Klopp said.
+“Both arms down for a second and you get a massive knock.”

-After Kevin De Bruyne’s fifth-minute opener was canceled out by Liverpool forward Diogo Jota eight minutes later, City goalkeeper Ederson slipped as he tried to clear Kyle Walker’s back-pass but he recovered just in time.
+In a breathless opening, Trent Alexander-Arnold’s cutback was turned in by Diogo Jota to draw Liverpool level.
+Another goal was nearly gifted.
+City goalkeeper Ederson slipped as he tried to clear Kyle Walker’s back pass but he recovered just in time to prevent the ball rolling into the net.

+“They defend really well but it’s possible to give them some struggles,” Klopp said.
+“Around our goals we did exactly that.
+I would have liked they did it more often but obviously the intensity was crazy.”

-City did go in at halftime in front after Gabriel Jesus beat the offside trap to get on the end of João Cancelo’s cross for his first league goal in 16 matches.
+The surprise sprung in the City lineup was Gabriel Jesus starting in the forward line.
+But a 15-match league goal drought ended in the 36th minute when he beat the offside trap to get on the end of João Cancelo’s cross and lift the ball over goalkeeper Alisson Becker.

-But whatever Jürgen Klopp told his Liverpool players at halftime worked.
-From the restart, Trent Alexander-Arnold played in Mohamed Salah and the pass was slipped in for Mane to lift a shot over onrushing City goalkeeper Ederson.
+Whatever Klopp told his Liverpool players at halftime worked.
+From the restart, Alexander-Arnold played in Mohamed Salah and the pass was slipped in for Mané to lift a shot over onrushing City goalkeeper Ederson for a goal on his 30th birthday.

-City manager Pep Guardiola slumped into his padded seat.
-By full time — just after City substitute Riyad Mahrez scooped the ball over — there was an embrace with Klopp.
+Pep Guardiola slumped into his padded seat.
+When the City manager leapt out of that seat 20 minutes later, the joy proved premature as a VAR offside call denied Raheem Sterling a winner.
+Riyad Mahrez was onside when he broke free in stoppage time but could not find the target when he scooped the ball over the Liverpool goal.

-And now on to Wembley on Saturday for the third instalment of hostilities between the teams with a place in the FA Cup on the line.
-The Premier League and Champions League remain the bigger targets for the greatest rivals of this English era.
+So no celebrations for Guardiola, just an embrace with Klopp after the final whistle.
+And mutual admiration.

 RELEGATION SCRAP